Gaetz/SDL-OpenGL/README.md

 # cpp-Tetris
-A tetris game kata with sdl2
+A tetris game kata with sdl2 and openGl